DST1-1721/datacleaning/README.md

 * measure and
 * value

 Each combination of activity and mean- or standard-deviation- measure from the full data set is represented by a unique row in the resulting data table.
-The value in each row is the average of all values for the specified measure observed while the activity was being performed across all subjects and trials.
+The value in each row is the average of all values for the specified measure observed while the activity was being performed by a specific subject.